jennielees/full-stack/_posts/2015-05-03-week-1-assignment.md

 #### Extra Credit

-* Write a script to calculate your remaining MUNI rides given your Clipper balance as input.
+* Write a script to calculate the number of MUNI rides you can take, given your Clipper balance as input.

 * Figure out (or remember) how to make and remove directories on the command line.